 This document should be read in conjunction with the SIT Test Approach and Plan documents and in conjunction with [REF06] - Qualification Approach and Plan and its annexes, if a participant is completing qualification testing [REF-19, REF-20 and REF-21].
-Qualification Participants should also refer to the BSC and REC Assessment Criteria [REF-27 and REF-28].
+Qualification Participants should also refer to the BSC and REC Assessment Criteria [REF-27 and REF-28]., REF-28.
+Participants should also refer to the DIP Manager Assessment Criteria [REF-29].
 In this document, readers will also be sign posted to other documents where relevant.